Nyabsi/VRCAA/README.md

 # Disclaimers

-VRChat Android Assistant is **not affiliated with VRChat Inc.**, nor does it represent the views or opinions of VRChat Inc.
+VRChat Android Assistant is not affiliated with VRChat Inc. and does not represent the views or opinions of VRChat Inc.

-VRChat Android Assistant **DOES NOT** store any data out of the scope of **YOUR DEVICE**.
-The author of this application is not liable for any damage caused by the application.
+VRChat Android Assistant does not store any data beyond the scope of your device.
+The author of this application is not liable for any damage caused by its use.

-VRChat Android Assistant is an **EXTERNAL TOOL** and **does not MODIFY or MANIPULATE the VRChat client in any way**.
+VRChat Android Assistant is an external tool and does not modify or manipulate the VRChat client in any way.

-VRChat Android Assistant is in compliance with [VRChat's Terms of Service](https://hello.vrchat.com/legal).
+VRChat Android Assistant complies with [VRChat's Terms of Service](https://hello.vrchat.com/legal).